Atlanta Dog Bite Attorney

 Individual dog bite lawsuit settlements are unique.
 When discussing an “average” settlement amount, it is important to remember that this includes those cases with minor injuries, as well as extremely serious ones.
 Therefore, some situations will be granted much larger payments.

-This is an attempt to partially compensate the affected individual for the severe and potentially long-lasting implications of the injuries.
+This is an attempt to partially compensate the affected individual for the severe and potentially long-lasting implications of the injuries from the animal.
 A few of the factors that are considered when determining damages include the following:

 - Medical expenses